-Locations will be investigated opportunistically for annual and/or ephemeral 'At-risk' species and/or their habitat (e.g., Plains Rat habitat) and added to the EDP spatial database for future reference.
-Locations of these species and perennial 'At-risk' species will be retained in the spatial database and considered when applications for EDPs are lodged.
+Locations will be investigated opportunistically for annual and/or ephemeral listed species and/or their habitat (e.g., Plains Rat habitat) and added to the EDP spatial database for future reference.
+Locations of these species and perennial listed species will be retained in the spatial database and considered when applications for EDPs are lodged.

-A flora assessment is undertaken in areas known or likely to support 'At-risk' species prior to any significant land disturbance activities.
+A flora assessment is undertaken in areas known or likely to support listed species prior to any significant land disturbance activities.
 Where threatened flora or habitats considered important to threatened species are found, the EDP conditions flag 'no go' areas, seek justification for disturbance in these areas, and in certain circumstances require relocation of affected species where disturbance is unavoidable.